Universal Mixed Elliptic Motives: Depth Filtrations

 \section{Depth Filtrations}

-As in the classical case, there is a natural depth filtration in the elliptic case.
+There is a natural depth filtration in the elliptic case which generalizes the depth filtration in classical case, $\Pminus$.
 The classical and elliptic depth filtrations are quite closely related via the weight filtration $W_\dot$.
 Unfortunately, the link between them is not as straightforward as one might hope, as we shall see.

 In this section we set $E=E_\tate$ and $U=\Pminus$.
 We will denote the Lie algebra of $\pi_1^\un(X,\ww_o)$ by $\p(X)$, when $X=U$, $\Gm$, $E$, and $E'$.

 Recall that the depth filtration $D^\dot$ of the Lie algebra $\pi_1^\un(U,\ww_o)$ is defined by